 What Causes Cradle Cap?

-Most pediatric experts, including the American Academy of Paediatrics, have a few medical theories that point towards the probable reasons for cradle cap.
-(6).
+Most pediatric experts, including the American Academy of Paediatrics, have a few medical theories that point toward the probable reasons for cradle cap (6).

-- Infection: A bacterial infection of accumulated dead skin can result in scaly growths visible externally as cradle cap.
-Infection of sebaceous glands by fungus such as yeast is also a cause for seborrhea (8).
+- Infection: A bacterial infection of accumulated dead skin can result in scaly growths visible externally as a cradle cap.
+Infection of sebaceous glands by a fungus such as yeast is also a cause of seborrhea.

 What Are The Symptoms Of Cradle Cap?